cisagov/ScubaGear/baselines/defender.md

 - Impersonation protection and advanced phishing thresholds require Defender for Office 365 Plan 1 or 2.
 These are included with E5 and G5 and are available as add-ons for E3 and G3.
-As of April 25, 2023 anti-phishing for user and domain impersonation and spoof intelligence are not yet available in GCC High and DoD (see [Platform features \|
+As of April 25, 2023, anti-phishing for user and domain impersonation and spoof intelligence are not yet available in M365 Government Community Cloud (GCC High) and Department of Defense (DoD) environments.
+See [Platform features \|
   Microsoft
   Learn](https://learn.microsoft.com/en-us/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/office-365-us-government#platform-features)
-  for current offerings).
+  for current offerings.

 ### Implementation